cfengine/modules/security/inventory-unshadowed-users/README.md

+The `/etc/passwd` file contains information about local users on the system.
+This file is readable by different users on the system to allow them to look up usernames and translate between UIDs and usernames.

+Historically, this file contained passwords, in plaintext even, for early versions of UNIX.
+Passwords should never be stored in plaintext, and this security issue was addressed by by replacing them with encrypted / hashed passwords (different algorithms have been used).

+Even then, since the `/etc/passwd` file is readable by other users, an attacker could see the hashes and perform an offline brute force attack.
+To prevent this, a new file was introduced, `/etc/shadow`, containing users passwords.
+This file could have more restrictive permissions, preventing users from seeing each others password hashes.
+The passwords in the second column of the `/etc/passwd` file were replaced by `x`, indicating `/etc/passwd` is used.

-The second field of `/etc/passwd` entries store the users password.
-An `x` in this field indicates that encrypted passwords are stored in `/etc/shadow`.
-An empty field indicates the user can log in without any password, `*` or `!` indicate that the account does not have a password and no password will access the account.
+Other possible values for the password field are: empty field (user can log in without a password), `*` or `!` (account does not have a password and no password will access the account).
 Any value other than `x` is considered insecure as `/etc/shadow` is not used.

-****Recommendation:**** `inventory-unshadowed-users` module to inventory offending entries.
+**Recommendation:** In the `/etc/passwd` file, only `x` should be allowed in the second column (password field).
+This indicates that the `/etc/shadow` file is used.
+Any other users ("unshadowed" users) should be forced to change password or deleted.
+Use this `inventory-unshadowed-users` module to give you an overview of any problematic users in your infrastructure.

 ## Inventory